itk-dev/devops_itkdev-docker/docs/github-action-templates.md

 1. A docker compose service named `phpfpm` can be run and `composer` can be run inside the `phpfpm` service.
+2. The docker setup contains a database container and other the dependent services and the
-2. The Drupal site can be installed from existing config.
+3. The Drupal site can be installed from existing config.

 ---